Raltegravir (Oral route)

 You may chew or swallow the chewable tablets whole.
 However, the film-coated tablets must be swallowed whole.

-Do not substitute the chewable tablets with the film-coated tablets.
+Do not substitute the chewable tablets or oral suspension with the film-coated tablets.
 Ask your doctor or pharmacist if you have any questions.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.